 The Justice Institute

-The Justice Institute (JI) is a community research initiative of the North Carolina Central University School of Law.
+The Justice Institute (TJI) is a community research initiative of the North Carolina Central University School of Law.

-The Justice Institute (JI) is a community research initiative of the North Carolina Central University School of Law.
+The Justice Institute (TJI) is a community research initiative of the North Carolina Central University School of Law.

 The Mission

-The Justice Institute (JI) hosted its official launch gala on April 15, 2023.
+The Justice Institute (TJI) hosted its official launch gala on April 15, 2023.
 The gala brought together city, state and community leaders, elected officials, social justice advocates and legal experts committed to working together to advance civil rights and racial and social justice.
+In preparation for this event, TJI gathered community members to engage in a restorative justice process to consider the history and future of development in the historically black Hayti community.

 The Justice Institute focuses its community legal advocacy on issues of housing and is assisting other non-profits with issues such as environmental justice, land-loss, domestic violence, criminal justice debt, and driver's license restoration.